Convergence of jump processes with stochastic intensity to Brownian motion with inert drift: Markov Processes with Memory

 \section{Markov Processes with Memory}

 The title of this section seems contradictory because Markov processes lose their memory when conditioning on their current location.
 The processes considered are pairs of processes, one process taking values in ``space," and the other process storing the history of the space-valued process.
-The transition rate of the space-valued process depends on the history of one of the marginals.
+The transition rate of the space-valued process depends on this stored history.
 We let $\mc{C}$ denote the class of such processes which we introduce more formally in this section.
 We will later construct a sequence of processes in $\mc{C}$ that will approximate BMID.
-We review well known facts of Poisson processes and point process with stochastic intensity.
+First, we review well known facts of Poisson processes and point process with stochastic intensity.
 For reference, see Br\'emaud's description of a doubly-stochastic point process in \cite[Chapter 2]{Bremaud}.